Frequently Asked Questions about Voting in Minnesota

 - If I am out of town on Election day, how can I vote absentee?

-Minnesota early registration closed October 16th but you can still register at the polls on election day.
+Early registration closed October 14th but you can register on election day.

 To register at your polling place on Election Day, you must bring one of the following with your current name and address to verify your residence in the precinct :